raspberrypilearning/beating-heart/en/step_1.md

 An <span style="color: #0faeb0">analogue input</span> gives a range of values, rather than just a 0 or 1 (on off).
 A <span style="color: #0faeb0">potentiometer</span> is an analogue input component that has a dial that you turn to increase or decrease values.
 The Raspberry Pi Pico has analogue input pins that allow you to read analogue values and use them in your code.
 </p>

+<span style="color: #ff3103">Warning:</span> **This project uses blinking lights.** A very small percentage of people may experience a seizure when exposed to certain visual images, including flashing lights.
+Even people who have never had seizures may have a condition they don't know about that can cause these **photosensitive epileptic seizures**.
+**If you experience any symptoms or feel unwell: immediately stop working and consult a doctor.**

 To complete any of the projects in the [Introduction to the Raspberry Pi Pico](https://projects.raspberrypi.org/en/pathways/pico-intro){:target="_blank"} path, you will need:

 Hardware: